Atmospheric Greenhouse Gas inverse modelling

-We run a variety of atmospheric inversion systems, with the aim to compute estimate of regional greenhouse gas sources and sinks, using a combination of prior information from process models, such as LPJ-GUESS developed in Lund, and of atmospheric observations of greenhouse gas concentrations, such as observations from the ICOS network.
+The tasks include the development of the LUMIA regional atmospheric inversion system, which aims to compute estimates of regional greenhouse gas sources and sinks using a combination of prior information from process models, such as LPJ-GUESS developed in Lund, and of atmospheric observations of greenhouse gas concentrations, such as observations from the ICOS network.
 In short, the principle is to use an atmospheric transport model to compute the concentrations corresponding to a “prior” estimate of the fluxes, which are then compared to observed concentrations.
 The aim of the inversion is then to find the set of fluxes that minimizes the mismatch with observations, while minimizing departures from the prior estimate.
 That optimal solution is searched for iteratively, which requires many (>100) applications of the transport model.

 LUMIA simulation typically rely on pre-computed footprints from Lagrangian particle dispersion models, such as FLEXPART, both of which (LUMIA and FLEXPART) are efficiently parallelized on tetralith nodes.
 The tasks expected to be started/continued in 2023 are: